-- double replacement, neutralization and combustion). - The law of conservation of mass requires the balancing of chemical equations. - The scale of energy in a nuclear process is much larger than in a chemical process - Fission, fusion and • radioactive decay (alpha,beta,gamma) involve changes in the nucleus of the atom - The total number of nuclear subatomic particles is the same both before and after the nuclear process according to the law of conservation of mass.
+- single replacement, double replacement , neutralization and combustion). - How atoms recombine to form new products in a chemical reaction - The law of conservation of mass requires the balancing of chemical equations. - The scale of energy in a nuclear process is much larger than in a chemical process - Fission, fusion and radioactive decay (alpha,beta,gamma) involve changes in the nucleus of the atom - The total number of nuclear subatomic particles is the same both before and after the nuclear process

-- Perform and identify • product formation in chemical reactions - Identify when an acid or base has been neutralized. - Predict the missing components of a nuclear reaction. - Explain the dangers/effects and the appropriate precautions for radioactive exposure. - Model energy • changes of nuclear reactions chemical properties.
+- according to the law of conservation of mass. - Perform and identify product formation in chemical reactions - Identify when an acid or base has been neutralized. - Predict the missing components of a nuclear reaction. - Explain the dangers/effects and the appropriate precautions for radioactive exposure. - Model energy changes of nuclear reactions

+- chemical properties.
 [Clarification Statement: Examples of chemical reactions could include the reaction of sodium and chlorine, of carbon and oxygen, or of carbon and hydrogen.]
-[Assessment Boundary: Assessment is limited to chemical reactions involving main group elements and combustion reactions.]

-- HS-PS1-7.
-Use mathematical representations to support the claim that atoms, and therefore mass, are conserved during a chemical reaction.
-[Clarification Statement: Emphasis is on using mathematical ideas to communicate the proportional relationships between masses of atoms in the reactants and the products, and the translation of these relationships to the macroscopic scale using the mole as the conversion from the atomic to the macroscopic scale.
-Emphasis is on assessing students' use of mathematical thinking and not on memorization and rote application of problem-solving techniques.]
-[Assessment Boundary: Assessment does not include complex chemical reactions.1 - HS-PS1-8.
-Develop models to illustrate the changes in • the composition of the nucleus of the atom and the energy released during the processes of fission, fusion, and radioactive decay.
-[Clarification Statement: Emphasis is on simple qualitative models, such as pictures or diagrams, and on the scale of energy released in nuclear processes relative to other kinds of transformations.]
-[Assessment Boundary: Assessment does not include quantitative calculation of energy released.
-Assessment is limited to alpha, beta, and gamma radioactive decays.] - PS1.B: Chemical Reactions The fact that atoms are conserved, together with knowledge of the chemical properties of the elements involved, can be used to describe and predict chemical reactions.
+[Assessment Boundary: Assessment is limited to chemical reactions involving main group elements and combustion reactions.] - HS-PS1-8.
+Develop models to illustrate the changes in the composition of the nucleus of the atom and the energy released during the processes of fission, fusion, and radioactive decay.
+[Clarification Statement: - PS1.B: Chemical Reactions - The fact that atoms are conserved, together with knowledge of the chemical properties of the elements involved, can be used to describe and predict chemical reactions.
 (HS-PS1-2),(HS-PS1-7)